There’s Still Time to Prepare for Ski Season, According to a Former U.S. Ski Team Doctor

 Prepping the body for the demands of skiing requires intentional focus on specific kinds of training.
 Here's your cheat sheet.

-Fire up those ski muscles with this mini band circuit designed by former U.S. Ski Team trainer Chris Miller.
+Fire up those ski muscles with these resistance band exercises designed by former U.S. Ski Team trainer Chris Miller.

 Low back pain during or after skiing is common.
 So is the cause of that pain.

-Work all the stabilizer muscles you need to shred hard and prevent injuries with this versatile piece of equipment.
+Work all the strength and stability muscles you need to ski hard and prevent injuries using this versatile piece of equipment.

 Lesson: To become a stronger skier, start training like a multisport athlete.